Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 You should use a production-grade, real-time indexer if:

-- Missing or delayed trades create financial risk
+• Missing or delayed trades introduce financial risk

 For simple dashboards or research, batch analytics tools may be sufficient.